Bad Waldsee: Inflation

 In 1918 the nickel and copper coins became scarce because of the First World War.
 That is why many communities were forced to mint their own coins.
 The council of Waldsee consulted on March 13, 1918 the minting of their own coins.
 It was decided to issue coins in sizes of 50 Pfennig, 10 Pfennig and 5 Pfennig.
-They could be exchanged until May 1, 1922 in the city care again.
+They could be exchanged until May 1, 1922.

 In 1923, when inflation reached its peak, the city printed its own money in bills.
 On August 26, 1923, the local council decided to issue certificates worth 500,000, 1 million Mark and 2 million marks.
 Later it was decided to print more certificates with the values five million to ten trillion.
 The back of the bills of five million to twenty billion showed the "Iron Man", the Steward of Waldburg.

 Waldsee held the status of township until 1938, when the Nazi Government dissolved the townships and Waldsee became part of the new Biberach and Ravensburg County.
 In 1942 Erich Bachem founded Bachem-Werke GmbH in the town.
 The company built and tested the Bachem Ba 349 rocket plane in Waldsee.

 During the economic restructuring after the War, the city opened its first mud bath spa in 1950.
 With the construction of more spas, the city obtained the designation "Moorheilbad", awarded to spa towns with mud thought to have curative properties.
 In 1974 the city was designated as "Kneippkurort", awarded to certain towns with water thought to have curative properties.

-Flag and Arms
+Flag and arms

 The city colors of Bad Waldsee are black and silver (sometimes shown in white).
 The fish to the left of the arms stands for the fishing from the city's lakes.
 The star over the arms symbolizes the city's devotion to the Virgin Mary, who is venerated at the mountain chapel "Our Dear Lady of the Mountain."
 An oar, sometimes interpreted as a grain shovel, on the right of the crest highlights the fishing and/or farming in the area.
 The seal itself comes from the first possessor of the city, the Lords of Waldsee.